psmak3/OGspew/_posts/national/2015-05-13-national-identitycrisis.md

-I like to think if the siutation was reversed, if there was a 'D' by Trump's name, the Deomcrats would respond in a more appropriate way.
+I like to think if the situation was reversed, if there was a 'D' by Trump's name, the Democrats would respond in a more appropriate way.
 But I am an idealist and have no proof of this.
 For the sake of sanity, I'll keep believing this because...well...LOOK AT THAT BIRD OVER THERE!!!!